askpt/openfeature-dotnet-workshop/Workshop.md

 4. Create a New Feature Flag

    - Add a new boolean flag in `IFeatureFlags.cs` (`EnableTabs`) making sure it is `true`
-   - Implement it in `FeatureFlags.cs`
+   - Implement it in `FeatureFlags.cs` to read from environment variable `ENABLE_TABS`
+   - Add the environment variable to `launchSettings.json` with value `"true"`
    - Use this flag in the `.collection-tabs` div in the `Home.razor` file

 ### Expected Outcome